Condzi/hi/doc/notes.md

 ## Base

-    [ ] Refactor Arena to use the new memXX types
     [ ] Rand (perlin noise, random range)
     [ ] Add list inserting that puts nodes at the beginning, not at the end.
 What was I thinking? lol